 Amenities: Common spaces and free gym membership to East Sands Leisure Centre, beachfront location and ocean views.

 Utilities: Wi-Fi and a TV with 40 channels are all covered under rent.
-Prices: £150 - £175 per week
+Prices: Fees for contracts starting September 2023 will launch in their website on November 1st

 Tenancy Length: 43 weeks, 46 weeks or 50 weeks.